giellalt/giellalt.github.io/infra/CompilingAndUsingTheAnalysers.md

 # More advanced build options

 The Giella infrastructure can build scores of different linguistic analysers and genrators, taylored for different purposes and using different compilers.
 The `./configure` command has a wide range of options for that.
 Different compilers are turned on and off by adding e.g. `--with-xfst` (compiles by using the xfst compiler instead of the default hfst).
-To turn off hfst and compile with xfst (or foma) only, write e.g. `--with-xfst --without-hfst`.
+To turn off hfst and compile with xfst only, write e.g. `--with-xfst --without-hfst`.

 Different analysers can then be built by adding the `--enable` option (`--disable` turns off default options).
 To take an example: In order to enable your system to turn your language model into a spellchecker, add the following to the *./configure* option: